Documentation šŸ“–

 prioritySelector

-Used for Utility AI, the Priority Selector executes the child with the highest utility weight and if another child was already running interrupts that child.
+Used for Utility AI, the Priority Selector executes the child with the highest utility weight.
 If the selected child fails, the Priority Selector will move to the next highest utility weight child until one succeeds (similar to a normal Selector).

 Each child branch represents a “desire”, where each desire has one or more “considerations”.

 Considerations are a pair of an input float value and a curve which together produce the consideration utility weight by evaluating the curve with the input value.
 A curve is optional and if left null, the consideration utility weight will simply be that of the input float value.
-If multiple considerations are used within a desire, all their weights will be averaged to produce the final desire utility weight for the child branch.
+If multiple considerations are used within a desire, all their weights can either be averaged to produce the final desire utility weight for the child branch, or use the minimum or maximum consideration weight within the desire.

 The connections will read the final desire utility weight for each child.

-• Success: When the first child returns Success.
+• Success:Ā When the first child returns Success.

 • Failure: When all children return Failure.

-• Running: When the selected child is Running.
+• Running:Ā When the selected child is Running.

 Parallel